-Northern Ireland protocol: UK calls for EU to show flexibility given over Ukraine
+UK calls on EU to show same flexibility for Ukraine to solve NI protocol standoff

 Senior EU figures have warned a solution will not be found while the UK is threatening to tear up a legal treaty.

-Ireland’s foreign minister also took the extraordinary step of calling on members of Boris Johnson’s government to intervene to urge the prime minister to pull back from the brink.
+Ireland’s foreign minister also took the extraordinary step of calling on members of Mr Johnson’s government to intervene to urge the prime minister to pull back from the brink.

 Simon Coveney urged influential voices within the UK government to caution the prime minister to co-operate with the EU to find a solution instead.